 The Income Tax authority retains the option to re-enable the e-submission date if required.

 Talking about the the new system’s use in the financial year 2017-18, a senior I-T officer added, “The CBDT had run a pilot project in this regard sometime back which has paved the way for this absolutely new regime where the taxman and the taxpayer do not have an interface.
 A majority of tax dealings with the taxpayer in new financial year (2017-18) will be done through the new system.”

 The taxpayer still gets an option to use the new e-proceeding system, or go about it manually.

-In regards to the new paper-less system, the notification also throws light on the e-proceeding system’s procedure.
-Upon closure or completion of any proceeding under this procedure, the final order, letter or document will be delivered to the assessee under e-proceeding tab in the e-filing website of the department.
+In line with the new paper-less system, the notification also throws light on the e-proceeding system’s procedure.
+Upon closure or completion of any proceeding under this procedure, the final order, letter or document will be delivered to the assessee under the e-proceeding tab in the e-filing website of the department.
 If need be, the same may also be delivered by post.
 In case the assessee opts for manual mode in the middle of e-proceedings on the e-filing website, further proceedings shall be conducted in manual mode.”

 With the new system in place, the assessee now can review the entire history of notices, questionnaires, letters, and his responses on the e-filing website, making the system transparent.